Are right-wing populists a threat to European climate policy? | DW | 16.05.2019

 "We reject the energy transition, the way it is being done in Germany," Marc Bernhard, an AfD member of the German federal parliament, told DW.
 He said high emissions from other countries made reducing Germany's own carbon footprint pointless.

-Along with the AfD in Germany, the British UK Independence Party (UKIP) and the Freedom Party of Austria (FPÖ) — part of the country's coalition government — are among of the most prominent climate hardliners in Europe.
+The AfD in Germany, the British UK Independence Party (UKIP) and the Freedom Party of Austria (FPÖ) — part of the country's coalition government — are among the most prominent climate hardliners in Europe.
 They, and many other right-wing populists, reject the 2015 Paris Agreement.

 There are still huge differences between right-wing populist parties in the EU.
 Should they find common ground on climate change, they could seriously threaten European environmental policy